rok12003/see-you-l8r-allidater/README.md

 data folder needs following:

-okcupid_matches.csv
+okcupid_matches.csv (can be created using ipynb)

 embedding_series.csv (can be created using ipynb)

-okcupid_profiles.csv
+okcupid_profiles.csv (original dataset)

-need "fine_tuned_model" folder at same level as data and matching_app folder
+need "fine_tuned_model" folder at same level as data and matching_app folder, which can be found here: https://drive.google.com/file/d/182LSGxd42pvgVLWKvbklG-KrfGM0T3PK/view?ts=65e613c5